10.5 Ethical Documentation, Consent, and Confidentiality

 • Ethical practice is 17% of Part 2 and is tested through applied decisions about consent, confidentiality, records, role conflicts, and client welfare.

-• Informed consent is an ongoing communication process, not a one-time signature.
+• Informed consent is an ongoing communication process, not a one-time signature, and must be revisited when material conditions change.

-• Ethical documentation should be factual, relevant, timely, secure, and clear about reasoning and limits.
+• Ethical documentation is factual, relevant, timely, secure, and clear about reasoning and limits, and is never altered deceptively.

 Consent and confidentiality as living practices

-Ethical practice is an official EPPP Part 2-Skills domain weighted at 17%.
-It includes applying ethical principles and standards to real decisions, not merely naming a code section.
-Consent, confidentiality, and documentation are central because they shape the client's ability to understand services, choose participation, trust the psychologist, and know how information will be used.
+Ethical practice is an official Part 2-Skills cluster weighted at 17% — the largest of the professionalism-related clusters.
+It tests applying the APA Ethics Code and law to real decisions, not merely naming a standard.
+Consent, confidentiality, and documentation are central because they determine whether a client can understand services, choose participation, trust the psychologist, and know how information will be used.

-Informed consent begins before service and continues when material changes occur.
-The psychologist explains the nature and purpose of services, roles, fees when relevant, confidentiality and its limits, expected risks and benefits, alternatives, records, communication practices, and who will receive information.
-In assessment, consent should include how results may be used.
-In supervision, consultation, mandated treatment, couples, families, and organizational work, consent must clarify who the client is and what limits apply.
+Informed consent (Standards 3.10, 9.03, 10.01) begins before service and continues whenever a material change occurs.
+Explain the nature and purpose of services, roles, fees when relevant, confidentiality and its limits, foreseeable risks and benefits, alternatives, records practices, communication channels, and who will receive information.
+In assessment, include how results may be used and who receives the report.
+In supervision, consultation, mandated treatment, couples, family, and organizational work, consent must clarify who the client is and what limits apply.

 Ethical practice areaWhat to clarifyApplied risk